fac-members/fac-slides/src/slides/tfb-showcase.md

 ---

-This will involve a significant move away from developers seeking employment once completing their training to finding employment before and supporting their training.
+Apprenticeships involve a significant move away from developers seeking employment after completing their training to finding employment before and supporting their training.

 ---